-We list our main results for a sub-Riemannian model space $(M, D, g)$, where $D$ is the horizontal bundle of rank $n$ and $g$ is the sub-Riemannian metric defined on~$D$. \begin{enumerate}[\rm (i)] \item On any model space, there exists a canonical choice of partial connection on the horizontal bundle $D$ which equals the Levi-Civita connection for $D = TM$.
-See Section~\ref{sec:Canonical}. \item The horizontal holonomy group of the canonical partial connection $\nabla$ is either trivial or isomorphic to $\SO(n)$.
+To be more specific, we list our main results for a sub-Riemannian model space $(M, D, g)$, where $D$ is the horizontal bundle of rank $n$ and $g$ is the sub-Riemannian metric defined on~$D$. \begin{enumerate}[\rm (i)] \item On any model space, there exists a unique partial connection on the horizontal bundle $D$ which is invariant under the isometry group,which equals the Levi-Civita connection for the case $D = TM$.
+We call this the canonical partial connection, see Section~\ref{sec:Canonical}. \item The horizontal holonomy group of the canonical partial connection is either trivial or isomorphic to $\SO(n)$.
 If the holonomy is trivial, then $M$ is a Lie group and all isometries are compositions of left translations and Lie group automorphisms.
-If the holonomy is isomorphic to $\SO(n)$, then we obtain a new sub-Riemannian model space $\Frame(M)$ by considering a lifted structure to the orthonormal frame bundle of $D$.
+If the holonomy is isomorphic to $\SO(n)$, then we obtain a new sub-Riemannian model space $\Frame(M)$ with trivial holonomy by considering a lifted structure to the orthonormal frame bundle of $D$.
 See Sections~\ref{sec:Holonomy}, \ref{sec:Lie} and \ref{sec:Frame}. \item The tangent cone of $M$ at any point is a Carnot group that is also a model space.
 See Section~\ref{sec:Tangent}. \item If $M$ is a model space of even step whose tangent cone equals the free nilpontent Lie group, then $M$ is a Lie group.
 See Theorem~\ref{th:Free}. \item Any sub-Riemannian model space of step~$2$ is either the free nilpotent group or locally isometric to the frame bundle of curved Riemannian model space.
-In particular, in step~$2$, any model space is uniquely determined by its tangent cone and one parameter, but do all have trivial holonomy.
+In particular, in step~$2$, any model space is uniquely determined by its tangent cone and one parameter; however, all have trivial holonomy.
 See Theorem~\ref{th:Step2}. \item We give an example in step~3, where all the model spaces of a given tangent cone is determined by two parameters.
 Only one of these parameters determines the horizontal holonomy of the canonical partial connection.
 See Theorem~\ref{th:Rol3}. \item There is a binary operation $(M^{(1)}, M^{(2)}) \mapsto M^{(1)} \boxplus M^{(2)}$ of sub-Riemannian model spaces that is commutative, associative and distribute.
 See Section~\ref{sec:RolSum}. \end{enumerate}

 The structure of the paper is as follows.
 In Section~\ref{sec:Prelim}, we include some preliminaries and define sub-Riemannian model spaces.
 We prove that these spaces have a canonical partial connection in Section~\ref{sec:Connection} and discuss holonomy and curvature of such connections.
 Next, we consider Carnot groups who are also model spaces in Section~\ref{sec:Carnot}.
 We choose two classes of Carnot groups and study model spaces with these groups as their tangent cone more closely in Section~\ref{sec:Free} and~\ref{sec:Rol}.
 We include some basic results on representations of $\Ort(n)$ in Appendix~\ref{sec:On} needed for the results in Section~\ref{sec:Free} and~\ref{sec:Rol}.